agiledev-students-spring2025/1-proposal-hello-proposal/README.md

 ### Project title

-Socialize
+**SocialSeek**

 ### What and why?

 Social media managers, creators, businesses or just people in general juggle multiple platforms (e.g., Instagram, X/Twitter) but lack a unified tool to track cross-platform performance.
 Manually checking each platform for follower counts, engagement, and trends is time-consuming and inefficient.

-**Socialize** is a centralized dashboard that aggregates analytics from multiple social media accounts into a single interface.
+**SocialSeek** is a centralized dashboard that aggregates analytics from multiple social media accounts into a single interface.
 Users can monitor follower growth and engagement rates across platforms in real time, enabling data-driven decisions without switching between apps.

 ### For whom?